 - 2 ¼” x 2 ½” carriage bolts with wing nuts (to bolt the shelf to the base cabinet)

 - (3) 1” x 6” pine boards, 8’ long

 - (2) 1” x 12” pine boards, 8’ long

 - One 20” x 24” piece Luan plywood, for the back of the cabinet to enclose it

-These materials are for a 20-inch-wide by 6-foot-high (50.8 × 182.9 cm) shelf.
-The cabinet at the bottom has three shelves about 6 inches (15.2 cm) apart, plenty of room for the first 4 days.
+“The unit provides room for fifty 3” x 6” trays (the size of a half-loaf bread pan)—25 trays in the cabinet and 25 trays on the shelf above.
 There are four shelves for greening; I made them 6 inches (15.2 cm) wide to hold the large trays.
 This piece will hold about forty small trays at one time.
-There is space to plant five trays a day and extra space to leave five trays for an extra day if you don’t harvest one day.
+There is space to plant five trays a day and extra space to leave five trays for an extra day if you don’t harvest one day.”